-The Considerate Constructors Scheme’s aim is to improve the image of construction by raising standards of construction sites and companies through the monitoring of their activities on site.
-The Scheme compares the performance of sites by monitoring and scoring them against the Scheme’s Code of Considerate Practice.
-Sites that register with the Scheme are expected to attain levels of at least compliance with the Code of Considerate Practice.
-The Scheme will help and encourage sites to achieve levels of compliance.
-This non-compliance process describes how the Scheme deals with sites that do not achieve compliance.
+The Considerate Constructors Scheme’s aim is to improve the image of construction by raising standards of construction sites, companies and suppliers through the monitoring of their activities.
+The Scheme establishes the levels of performance through monitoring and providing a score against the Scheme’s Code of Considerate Practice.
+Those that register with the Scheme are expected to attain levels of at least compliance with the Code of Considerate Practice.
+This non-compliance process describes how the Scheme deals with instances of non-compliance.

 All questions highlighted in bold on the Checklist must be satisfactorily addressed in order for the site to achieve compliance which indicates that a site has reached a standard beyond statutory requirements.

 Any site which fails to adequately address all bold compliance questions in a section, to the Monitor’s satisfaction, will be awarded a non-compliant score for that section, regardless of any other positive activities or initiatives undertaken relevant to that section.
-The non-compliant score to be awarded will depend on the nature and severity of the issues identified taking into account the required course of action.
-Therefore, when awarding a section a non-compliant score, consideration will be given to the expected course of follow up action though it is still the nature of the issue itself which will dictate the score.
+The non-compliant score to be awarded will depend on the nature and severity of the issues identified.

 Non-compliance and Disciplinary Process